ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 receiving the entirety of the client indication.
 The total length of the client indication MUST NOT exceed 65,535 bytes.

+In order to ensure that the user agent can send the client indication immediately, the server MUST set `initial_max_streams_uni` transport parameter to at least `1`.
+The user agent MUST close the connection if the server sets `initial_max_streams_uni` to `0`.

 The server MUST ignore any field it does not recognize.
 All of the fields MUST be unique;  the server MAY close the connection if any of the keys is used more than once.